 - Login – the consumer must first open the net banking site for the bank that operates his/her funding account and then log in to the net banking account by providing all the credentials

-- Go to transfer option select RTGS â€“ the second step is to go to the fund transfer section.
+- Go to the transfer option and select RTGS â€“ the second step is to go to the fund transfer section.
 To transfer funds through this method, the consumer must select the RTGS option at this stage

-- Add beneficiary â€“ the third and the most critical step is to select the beneficiary who will be receiving the transferred funds when the transaction is complete
+- Add beneficiary â€“ the third and most critical step is to select the beneficiary who will be receiving the transferred funds when the transaction is complete

 - Provide the information (Number, Name, and Purpose & IFSC Code) â€“ After selecting the beneficiary, the consumer must provide all the required information mentioned on the page they are at.
 The consumer must pay extra attention to ensure that all the details filled in are accurate, as any discrepancy in even one field would result in the failure of the transaction

-- Fill the amount â€“ after filling in the details of the beneficiary, the consumer must fill in the amount of money that needs to be transferred.
+- Fill in the amount â€“ after filling in the details of the beneficiary, the consumer must fill in the amount of money that needs to be transferred.
 Usually, during RTGS fund transfers, the amount is higher than Rs 2 lakh.
 The consumer must make sure that the amount filled is accurate, because RTGS transfers are settled once completed, and are irrevocable

-- Visit bank â€“ The consumer first needs to visit the branch of the bank that operates his funding account
+- Visit the bank â€“ The consumer first needs to visit the branch of the bank that operates his funding account

 - Fill the RTGS form with relevant information (Number, Name & IFSC Code) â€“ at the bank branch, the consumer needs to ask for an RTGS form, as it is compulsory to fill one to submit a request for an RTGS fund transfer.
-In this form, the consumer is required to fill all the details of the beneficiary.
+In this form, the consumer is required to fill in all the details of the beneficiary.
 The consumer must check these details carefully to ensure they are correct

-- Handover a cheque to the bank employee â€“ as stated earlier, if choosing an offline method for RTGS fund transfer, the consumer must carry a cheque to the bank.
+- Hand over a cheque to the bank employee â€“ as stated earlier, if choosing an offline method for RTGS fund transfer, the consumer must carry a cheque to the bank.
 The cheque will be for the amount that the consumer wishes to transfer to the beneficiary.
-After filling the form at the bank, the consumer will have to hand over this cheque to the bank employee.
+After filling out the form at the bank, the consumer will have to hand over this cheque to the bank employee.
 This completes the consumer’s part in the process

 - Ask for UTR Number for reference. – After giving the cheque, the bank employee will submit and process the request on the online system.
 This generates a Unique Transaction Reference number, which is given to the consumer to help him/her track the transaction